 The Chase Freedom® credit card has long been a top cash back credit card, earning cardmembers rewards on a diverse range of products and services.
-But starting Sept.
-15, 2020, the Chase Freedom officially retires as the highly-anticipated Chase Freedom Flex® by Mastercard opens for applications.
+But on Sept.
+15, 2020, the Chase Freedom officially retired as the highly-anticipated Chase Freedom Flex℠ opened for applications.

 - 5 percent cash back on up to $1,500 in combined bonus category purchases each quarter you activate (then 1 percent)